Law Firm Partner Billable Hours: Market Reality Check

 Current Market Data by Firm Category

-Am Law 100 Firms: Partners at top-tier firms generally bill in the range of 2,000-2,400 hours annually, though this can vary significantly by firm and individual circumstances.
+Am Law 100 Firms: Reported partner billable figures vary widely; some Am Law firms expect 2,000+ chargeable hours, but many equity partners bill less as they shift toward origination — verify expectations with the specific firm.
 Corporate and M&A partners may exceed 2,200 hours during busy periods, while litigation partners may see more seasonal variation.

 The Business Development Factor